Who Is Lennox In Macbeth

 Lennox's Witness to the Reign of Terror

 As Macbeth's tyrannical reign unfolds, Lennox's character undergoes a transformation.
 He begins to witness the increasing violence and instability engulfing Scotland.
-The murders of Banquo and Duncan, along with the escalating paranoia and cruelty of Macbeth, become too much to ignore.
+Plus, the murders of Banquo and Duncan, along with the escalating paranoia and cruelty of Macbeth, become too much to ignore.
 Lennox's responses to these events are crucial to understanding his evolution from a neutral observer to a quiet opponent of Macbeth.

 Lennox as a Symbol of the People's Suffering